THE DIVINE LITURGY

-Here's a deeper look into the components of the Divine Liturgy, as well as how to participate in worship this Sunday!
+A deeper look into the components of the Divine Liturgy, and how to participate in Sunday worship.

 The Divine Liturgy is the main worship service of the Armenian Church.
 It provides the most intimate encounter we can have with God in this life.
 In the Divine Liturgy, Jesus Christ, the Son of God, comes to his people in two forms: first, by His Word, in the reading of the Holy Gospel; and second, by his Holy Body and Blood, in Holy Communion.
 These two actions are the pillars, or building blocks, of the Divine Liturgy in all ancient, apostolic churches.